 Making sure you have clean shoes before storing them in your closet means that you are going to remove spores before they are stored behind closet doors.

-This means removing any dirt, grime or mud and cleaning them with a soft cloth to make sure they are mould-free.
+This means removing any dirt, grime or mud and cleaning them with a soft cloth to make sure they are mold-free.
 Only when they are dry and clean should they be placed in your closet.

 Make Sure Your Closet is Clean